-But if you are able to not let these bother you too much and can find great satisfaction from making people feel welcomed, and generally being a friendly host, then this is the right business for you.
+But if you cannot let these bother you too much and can find great satisfaction from making people feel welcomed, and generally being a friendly host, then this is the right business for you.

 Should I do it Part-Time or Full Time?

 It’s viable to do this part-time, but I highly not recommend it.
-If you insist to do this part-time, you definitely need more people in your team to cover your tasks especially when you’re at work.
+If you insist, you need more people in your team to cover your tasks, especially when you’re at work.

-You have to put in all your energy into this and get it up and running until you have a steady team, only then can you ease off the supervisory role and do something else.
+You have to put in all your energy into this business.
+Get it up and running until you have a steady team.
+Only then can you ease off the supervisory role and do something else.

 What’s the Current Vacation Rental Market Like in Kuala Lumpur 2020?

-Reputable hotels are also feeling the pinch and selling their rooms at RM200+ or less, what chances do you have if you operate your vacation rental business in KL?
+Reputable hotels are already feeling the pinch.
+They’re selling rooms at RM200+ or less, what chances do you have?

-Unlesss if your property is so unique, I would not recommend you to start a vacation rental in KL at all, especially if you are just another apartment or condominium.
+Unlesss if your property is unique, I would not recommend you to start an apartment or condominium vacation rental in KL at all.

-If you have a nice property somewhere on the outskirts especially close to attractions like Genting Highlands or Janda Baik or Melaka, that would be best!
+If you have a lovely property somewhere on the outskirts, especially close to attractions like Genting Highlands or Janda Baik or Melaka, that would be best!

 My Setup Strategy to Stand Out in a Crowded Market

 My apartment is in the middle of Kuala Lumpur city but is not the most modern.
 I can’t compete with the newer condos that keep popping up like mushrooms.
 Infinity pools getting more modern, and interior designs getting more hipster-er (is that even a word?)

 There’s no way I can compete on that angle.
 My observation of the competition at the time is that everyone is out hipster-ing one another to the point that it starts to look tacky and trying too hard.

-Personally I think it looks nicer than it is comfortable to stay in.
-Also, these themes do really well when they first debut, circa 2016.
-But now, EVERYONE has the exact same setup.
+I think it looks nicer in the photos than it is to stay comfortably.
+Also, these themes do well when they first debut, circa 2016.
+But now, EVERYONE has the same setup.

 - Same hipster lightbulbs